azelcorpuz/azelcorpuz.github.io/docs/_posts/2021-02-21-software-factory.markdown

 3. Implement your design
    * a machine can normally do one or more thing and you'll need to tell it what exactly you want it to do for you

-## Continouos Delivery and Deployment
+## Continuous Delivery and Deployment
-These are extension to your CI, if you want to take things further, then go for continouos delivery and deployment.
+These are extension to your CI, if you want to take things further, then go for continuous delivery and deployment.

-**Continouos Delivery** or i call it **CDel** involves the packaging and versioning of your software, and it should just be one click away to production.
+**Continuous Delivery** or i call it **CDel** involves the packaging and versioning of your software, and it should just be one click away to production.

 ![](https://miro.medium.com/max/1000/1*ifzvyLF6P-LhCmRE3zs8jQ@2x.gif)

-While **Continouos Deployment** is one step further than **CDel** - this is removing the only manual step for your product to be in production - which is the `click`.
+While **Continuous Deployment** is one step further than **CDel** - this is removing the only manual step for your product to be in production - which is the `click`.
 Everything is automation - the only way you can stop your process if one your stage/job has failed.

 ![](https://clm-consulting.com/wp-content/uploads/2018/02/ci-1.png)